andr-ew/nest_/README.md

 start here! the studies assume only basic knowledge of lua and the norns system (see [norns studies](https://monome.org/docs/norns/scripting/) if you want to get your bearings first).

-feel free to play around with study scripts 2-4 on your grid before digging in to the rest! (if you’re using norns gridless, see the note above on compatibility).
+get the study scripts by installing `nest_` in the maiden project manager. feel free to play around with study scripts 2-4 on your grid before digging in to the rest! (if you’re using norns gridless, see the note above on compatibility).

 1. [nested affordances](./study/study1.md)